NinChe999/davi/privacy-policy.md

 We keep your data until you delete your account.
 You can delete your account and all associated data at any time from **Settings → Delete My Account**.
 This is immediate and permanent.

 ## Your rights
 Depending on where you live, you may have rights to access, correct, export or delete your data, and to withdraw consent.
-You can exercise most of these in the app, or contact us at hello@davi.app.
+You can exercise most of these in the app, or contact us at contactdavisupport@gmail.com.

 ## Security
 Data is encrypted in transit, and access is restricted so that each user can only read their own records.
 No system is perfectly secure, but we work to protect your information.